Camera-based fitness AI turns the phone into a movement coach. Patent filings grew 84% since 2021 but the application layer is still open.

 Those assets can support licensing, enterprise sales, health-system partnerships, insurance programs, fundraising, acquisition value, and strategic intellectual property when they are recognized early.

-The next major fitness and health AI winners may not be defined by who has the best workout library or the most expensive device.
+The important fitness and health AI winners may not be defined by who has the best workout library or the most expensive device.
 They may be defined by who owns the intelligence layer that understands human movement through ordinary cameras.

 The opportunity is not merely to count reps.
 The opportunity is to own the technology layer that turns movement into guidance, risk prevention, personalization, and healthcare-scale value.